fergusstrange/embedded-postgres/README.md

 # embedded-postgres

+This project has been forked from [https://github.com/fergusstrange/embedded-postgres](https://github.com/fergusstrange/embedded-postgres).
+For Vega Data Node purposes, we need to have access to a postgres database with the TimescaleDB plugin.
+This requires prebuilt binaries that can be found [here](https://github.com/vegaprotocol/embedded-postgres-binaries)

+---

 Run a real Postgres database locally on Linux, OSX or Windows as part of another Go application or test.

 When testing this provides a higher level of confidence than using any in memory alternative.
 It also requires no other